The Difference Between Collapse Context and Remove Context in SAP CPI/PI/PO

 1. How Context Values are Copied in Collapse and Remove Context.

 The major difference between these two functions is how they copy input Context values to the output.
-While Collapse Context only copies first value of each Context from the input, Remove Context copies all the values from the input to output.
+While Collapse Context only copies the first value of each Context from the input, Remove Context copies all the values from the input to the output.

 Collapse Context